rlauer6/doc-converter/README.md

 ## Architectural Considerations/Alternatives

-S3 buckets can be configured to generate various events when objects are modified in the S3 bucket.
+S3 buckets can also be configured to generate various events when objects are modified in the S3 bucket.
 The S3 service can generate:

 1. an SQS notification
 2. an SNS notification